scottkellum/Seasons/readme.md

 Seasons is a boilerplate for [Treesaver](http://treesaverjs.com/), a JavaScript layout engine.
 While Treesaver is an awesome bit of code it takes quite a bit of tinkering to get something up and running.
 This project aims to do the heavy lifting for you so you can get on with designing and building your project, not just tinkering until it works.

 ## Whats included?
-Three folders, one containing the HTML project, one containing a CSS framework and another containing a Sass framework.
+Three different frameworks: CSS, Sass, and Compass.
+Pick your preference and get started with the bundled HTML project.

 ## Where do I start?